getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 ## [Unreleased] Upgrading from 1.x to 2.x

 Version 2 of `@sentry/webpack-plugin` is a complete rewrite of version 1.
-Version 2 no longer required `sentry-cli` underneath, which means that the plugin no longer downloads a binary but implements all its functinality natively.
+Version 2 no longer requires `sentry-cli` underneath, meaning the plugin no longer downloads a binary but implements all its functionality natively.

 ### Initialization and Required Values